wiz-code-demo/public-demo/README.md

 # Public Demo

-This is a repository to demonstrate the scanning and correlation capablities of the Wiz platform.
+This is a repository to demonstrate the scanning and correlation capabilities of the Wiz platform.

-**_This repo is for demo purposes.
+**_This repo is for demo purposes only.
 All secret keys and sensitive data are fake._**